github/choosealicense.com/README.md

 * `spdx-id` - Short identifier specified by https://spdx.org/licenses/
 * `description` - A human-readable description of the license
 * `how` - Instructions on how to implement the license
-* `using` - A list of 3 notable projects using the license with straightforward LICENSE files which serve as examples newcomers can follow and that can be detected by [licensee](https://github.com/licensee/licensee) in the form of `project_name: license_file_url`
+* `using` - A map of 3 notable projects using the license with straightforward LICENSE files which serve as examples newcomers can follow and that can be detected by [licensee](https://github.com/licensee/licensee) in the form of `project_name: license_file_url`
 * `permissions` - Bulleted list of permission rules
 * `conditions` - Bulleted list of condition rules
 * `limitations` - Bulleted list of limitation rules